 - debt securities, which may be senior, subordinated or junior subordinated;

 - · shares of common stock;

 - · shares of preferred stock;

 - · depositary shares;

-- · warrants exercisable for debt securities, common stock or preferred stock;
+- warrants exercisable for debt securities, common stock or preferred stock;

 - · purchase contracts; or

-- purchase units.
+- · purchase units.

 This prospectus contains a summary of the material general terms of the various securities that we may offer.
 The specific terms of the securities will be described in a prospectus supplement or other offering material, which may be in addition to or different from the general terms summarized in this prospectus.
 Where applicable, the prospectus supplement or other offering material will also describe any material United States federal income tax considerations relating to the securities offered and indicate whether the securities offered are or will be listed on any securities exchange.
-The summaries contained in this prospectus and in any prospectus supplements or other offering material do not contain all of the information or restate the agreements under which the securities may be issued and do not contain all of the information or terestate the agreements under which the securities to any securities because they, and not the summaries, define your rights as a holder of the securities.
+The summaries contained in this prospectus and in any prospectus supplements or other offering material do not contain all of the information or restate the agreements under which the securities may be issued and do not contain all of the information that you may find useful.
+We urge you to read the actual agreements relating to any securities because they, and not the summaries, define your rights as a holder of the securities.
 If you would like to read the agreements, they will be on file with the SEC, as described under "Where You Can Find More Information" and "Incorporation of Certain Documents by Reference" on pages 20 and 21, respectively.